 The jack should be used on firm and level ground.

-- 3. Install the assembled jack rod into the jack as shown. - 4.
-To lift the vehicle, securely hold the jack lever and rod.
+To lift the vehicle, securely hold the jack lever and rod with both hands.
 Carefully raise the vehicle until the tire clears the ground.
+Remove the wheel nuts, and then remove the tire.